-- (c) update legal opinions at appropriate intervals in order to ensure continued enforceability. - (4) The collateral arrangements must be duly documented with a clear and robust procedure in place for the timely liquidation of collateral. - (5) A central counterparty's procedures must be sufficiently robust to ensure that any legal conditions required for declaring the default of the clearing member and liquidating the collateral are observed. - (6) In order for collateral to provide effective protection, the credit quality of the obligor and the value of the collateral may not have a material positive correlation. - (7) A maturity mismatch occurs when the residual maturity of the credit protection obtained in the form of eligible collateral or in terms of a netting agreement, is less than the residual maturity of the underlying credit exposure and must be treated in accordance with the relevant provisions specified in Regulation 24.4(7) - (8) The rating issued in respect of the collateral instrument may not relate only to the principal amount.

-26.5 Control of material risks relating to collateral management

-A central counterparty must employ robust procedures and processes to control all material risks, which must include-

-- (a) a robust risk-management process relating to collateral management, - (b) a duly articulated strategy for the use of collateral which must form an intrinsic part of a central counterparty's general credit strategy and overall liquidity strategy; and - (c) continuous assessment of the collateralised exposure on the basis of the borrower's creditworthiness: - (d) the ability to obtain and analyse sufficient financial information to determine the obligor's risk profile and its risk-management and operational capabilities; - (e) the marking to market of collateral and revaluing its collateral at regular intervals but not less frequently than once every six months; - (f) clearly established and maintained policies and procedures in respect of collateral management, which must be subject to regular review in order to ensure that the policies and procedures remain appropriate and effective and which policies and procedures must include: - (i) the terms of collateral agreements, types of collateral and enforcement of collateral
+- (ii) A central counterparty must, in cases of uncertainty, obtain legal certainty by way of legal opinions confirming the enforceability of the collateral arrangements in all relevant jurisdictions, and that the central counterparty's rights are legally well founded. - (iii) Legal opinions must be updated at appropriate intervals in order to ensure continued enforceability. - (c) The collateral arrangements must be duly documented with a clear and robust procedure in place for the timely liquidation of collateral. - (d) A central counterparty's procedures must be sufficiently robust to ensure that any legal conditions required for declaring the default of the clearing member and liquidating the collateral are observed. - (e) In order for collateral to provide effective protection, the credit quality of the obligor and the value of the collateral may not have a material positive correlation. - (f) A maturity mismatch occurs when the residual maturity of the credit protection obtained in the form of eligible collateral or in terms of a netting agreement, is less than the residual maturity of the underlying credit exposure and must be treated in accordance with the relevant provisions specified in sub-regulation (16) - (g) The rating issued in respect of the collateral instrument may not relate only to the principal amount. - (h) A central counterparty must employ robust procedures and processes to control all material risks, which must include, a robust risk-management process relating to collateral management, and- - a duly articulated strategy for the use of collateral which must form an intrinsic part of a central counterparty's general credit strategy and overall liquidity strategy. - (ii) continuous assessment of the collateralised exposure on the basis of the borrower's creditworthiness - a central counterparty must obtain and analyse sufficient financial information to determine the obligor's risk profile and its risk-management and operational capabilities; - (iii) the marking to market of collateral and revaluing its collateral at regular intervals but not less frequently than once every six months; - (iv) clearly established and maintained policies and procedures in respect of collateral management, which must be subject to regular review in order to ensure that the policies and procedures remain appropriate and effective and which policies and procedures must include: - (aa) the terms of collateral agreements, types of collateral and enforcement of collateral terms (for example, waivers of posting deadlines); - (bb) the management of legal risks; - (cc) the administration of agreements; and

-- terms (for example, waivers of posting deadlines); - (ii) the management of legal risks; - (iii) the administration of agreements; and - (iv) the prompt resolution of disputes, such as valuation of collateral or positions, acceptability of collateral, fulfilment of legal obligations and the interpretation of contract terms: - (g) policies and procedures which are supported by collateral management systems capable of tracking the location and status of posted collateral; and - (h) a duly defined policy with respect to the amount of concentration risk that the central counterparty is prepared to accept, that is, a policy in respect of the taking as collateral of large quantities of instruments issued by the same obligor which must provide that the central counterparty will take into account collateral and purchased credit protection when it assesses the potential concentrations in its credit portfolio.
+- (dd) the prompt resolution of disputes, such as valuation of collateral or positions, acceptability of collateral, fulfilment of legal obligations and the interpretation of contract terms; - (v) policies and procedures which are supported by collateral management systems capable of tracking the location and status of posted collateral; - (vi) a duly defined policy with respect to the amount of concentration risk that the central counterparty is prepared to accept, that is, a policy in respect of the taking as collateral of large quantities of instruments issued by the same obligor - a central counterparty must take into account collateral and purchased credit protection when it assesses the potential concentrations in its credit portfolio.